Give wellbeing and happiness a boost with our self care activities that are perfect for autumn. Simple ideas that really make you feel good.

 Treat the kids to there favourite take-away to celebrate the whole back to school thing.

-Treat yourself to a gorgeous long, relaxing, deep bubble bath.
+When it comes to self care calendar ideas – treat yourself to a gorgeous long, relaxing, deep bubble bath.
 Warm fluffy towels and deliciously scented moisturiser or foot lotion.
 Maybe throw on a face pack.

 Pick out some good books, maybe visit the library and squeeze in time to snuggle up in a chair and read.
 If you’ve got younger kids let them choose a great story book for you to read to them and make reading time a little part of each day.